Battles of the Peninsular War 1808 to 1814:

 Battle of Villagarcia: The successful cavalry action against the French on 11th April 1812 in the Peninsular War.

-Battle of Salamanca: Wellington’s victory on 22nd July 1812 over the French army of Marshal Marmont that led to the capture of Madrid.
+Battle of Salamanca: Wellington’s victory on 22nd July 1812 over the French army of Marshal Marmont, leading to the re-capture of Madrid, also known as the Battle of Los Arapiles or Les Arapiles.

 Battle of Vitoria: Wellington’s decisive defeat of Joseph Bonaparte’s French army on 21st June 1813.